How to Make Cartoon Animation Like Ted-Ed

 There is a pro version – VSDC Video Editor Pro which costs $19.99 and includes some more advanced video editing tools.

 You may also be interested in 15 Sources Where You Can Find Remote Teaching Jobs

 The animation and storyboarding carry the message, now you want to make it even more memorable by adding the effects and backgrounds including music and sounds that will get it stuck in the memory banks of your students long after they left the lesson.

 Now add the voiceover, talking the students through, or giving voices to your characters and giving it that personal touch.

-We know Ted-ed is great, we love it, we really do.
+We know Ted-ed is great, we love it, and we really do.
 You should use it- it’s a top-class learning resource.
 There may however be times when you can’t find exactly what you are looking for, and you really want to design something from scratch.
 If so, it’s possible.
 As we’ve shown there is software available sometimes free, and with some time and effort, you can create a video animation to target your specific purpose and audience.
-Once you’ve got, you save it and use it time and time again, tweak as needed and build up your own set of resources they will set you apart from the crowd.
+Once you’ve got, you save it and use it time and time again, tweak as needed and build up your own set of resources that will set you apart from the crowd.
 Perfect for online, remote teaching, excellent for physical lessons in school.